M.C., Registered Psychologist

 Stephanie also has experience with Post-Traumatic Stress Disorder (PTSD), childhood trauma, addictions, body image, relationship difficulties, depression, anxiety and Bipolar Disorder using EMDR therapy: helping individuals deal with traumatic and distressful memories.
 With compassionate and supportive counselling skills trained through the Gottman Therapy Method, Stephanie is passionate about working with couples.
 She provides effective conflict resolution to couples to improve their ability to address their issues and difficult life transitions.
 Her goal is to offer a caring, non-judgmental and safe environment for clients so that they may fulfill their personal goals and overcome their life challenges.
 Stephanie especially enjoys working with first responders, and is an approved service provider for the RCMP and Veterans Affairs.
 Direct billing may be provided.

 Leslie specializes in working with children and adolescents.
-Leslie is currently completing her play therapy certification and has completed all of the educational requirements through the Canadian Association of Play Therapy (CAPT).
+Leslie has completed her play therapy certification through the Canadian Association of Play Therapy (CAPT).
 She also has training in other creative approaches, such as sandplay, that she uses with all age groups.
 Leslie has training in Animal Assisted Play Therapy (AAPT) and works with Carl the Labradoodle on a part time basis.
 Check Carl out on Instagram @carl_the_labradoodle and Leslie’s Facebook page @ Leslie Pearson Psychological Services.

 Leslie believes that therapy is a journey that she is honored to take part in with her clients.
 Leslie takes a client-centered approach to therapy, which also integrates play therapy, attachment theory, narrative therapy, dialectical behaviour therapy, neurodevelopment, cognitive-behavioral therapy, mindfulness, Theraplay, and family systems.
 She also has additional training in suicide assessment and prevention.
 Leslie hopes that through the therapeutic journey clients can access their inner strengths and develop new strategies to face concerns in their daily lives.